Voted Best Long Island Divorce Lawyer

 Should your divorce strategy involve citing grounds or filing no-fault?

-Since New York has made no-fault divorce available to parties who assert that their marital relationships are irretrievably broken, you may be wondering why you or any other petitioner for divorce should cite grounds when filing.
-For more than 35 years, attorneys at Simonetti & Associates have advised Long Island clients pursuing divorce about effective strategies for their circumstances.
+Since New York has made no-fault divorce available to parties who assert that their marital relationships are irretrievably broken, you may wonder why you or any other petitioner for divorce should cite grounds when filing.
+For over 35 years, attorneys at Simonetti & Associates have advised Long Island clients pursuing divorce about effective strategies for their circumstances.
 We want you to know the likely costs and benefits of any tactics you might employ when seeking a fair and timely dissolution of your marriage.

 What are the legal grounds for divorce in New York State?